jayanta-kumar-roy/Functional-Programming-basics/README.md

 Notes for functional programming

-The aim of this repository is to make keep track of fuc=nctional programming notes.And if any other user wants to mae us of it is publicly available
+The aim of this repository is to make keep track of functional programming notes.And if any other user wants to mae us of it is publicly available